tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 ### Secure Sharing Protocol

 Multiple parties working together to create a single transaction that involves multiple steps, need to share information in such a way that what they shared cannot work against them.
-Each step require a proof, and it should not be possible to replay an individual step's proof in a different context.
-Merlin transcripts [[7]] is an excellent example of a protocol implementation that achieves just that.
-For the purposes of this report a simple information sharing protocol is proposed that can be implemented with Merlin transcripts [[7]].
+Each step requires a proof, and it should not be possible to replay an individual step's proof in a different context.
+Merlin transcripts [[7]] is an excellent example of a protocol implementation that achieves this.
+For the purposes of this report, a simple information sharing protocol is proposed that can be implemented with Merlin transcripts [[7]].